nmattei/cmps6790/_projects/Project3/Project3.md

 We will use a subset of data provided by gapminder provided by [Jennifer Bryan](https://jennybryan.org/) described in its [github page](https://github.com/jennybc/gapminder)

-Get the data from: https://github.com/jennybc/gapminder/blob/master/data-raw/08_gap-every-five-years.tsv
+Get the data from [Jennifer's Github here.](https://github.com/jennybc/gapminder/blob/master/data-raw/08_gap-every-five-years.tsv)

 (A mirror of that data is available in the project repository, in the Project 3 directory.)